Nicola1971/EvoBackup/README.md

 1. Edit /assets/modules/modbak/settings.php, and set $modx_backup_dir to backup dir in new directory
 2. Set Module configuration > **Backup Directory** to your new backup dir

+# troubleshooting
+#### 1) module does not complete backup, stops with a temp file of 50M

+**Solution**
+Remove some folders from backup or increase "ZIP memory limit" value in module configuration page

 # to do